tiffrobo/exchange-new/privacy.md

 ### Vulnerability Disclosure Policy

 DSX adheres to a do no harm approach.
-Vulnerabilities reported to DSX through CiviCDR which may seriously affect the security of our partners will be disclosed to stakeholders three weeks after the initial report.
+Vulnerabilities reported to DSX through CiviCDR which may seriously affect the security of our partners will be disclosed to stakeholders within three weeks after the initial report.
 Extenuating circumstances, such as active exploitation, threats of an especially serious (or trivial) nature, or situations that require changes to an established standard may result in earlier or later disclosure.
 It is the goal of this policy to balance the need of the public to be informed of security vulnerabilities with organizations’ need for time to respond effectively.